 How To Train Your Employees To Be Brand Ambassadors

-When you’re looking for ways to improve your branding and reach with consumers, some of your most important assets are (literally) sitting right in front of you: your employees.
+When you’re looking for ways to improve your branding and reach with consumers, some of your most important assets are (literally) sitting right in front of you: your employee ambassadors.

-So, how do you ensure your employees are supporting and enhancing your brand in their interactions with customers?
+So, how do you ensure your employees are supporting and enhancing your brand in their interactions with customers (and the world at large)?
 The answer comes in two interrelated parts:

 - Make sure employees are engaged.

 The more excited employees are about your brand, the more engaged they will be.
 Gallup polls show that companies with highly engaged employees have 3.9 times the earnings per share compared to those in the same industry whose employees are less engaged with their company’s brand.

 Improving employee engagement is tightly linked to better communication about your company’s culture.
 According to research by IBM, 80% of employees felt more engaged when their work was consistent with the core values and mission of their organisation—showing that if employees feel connected to your culture, they’ll be more likely to promote you through various channels.